nagasudhirpulla/taming_python/blog/skills/flask_directory_listing.md

 * The path of the file is expressed as a URL path in directory listing
 * Path of the desired file in the file system can be derived using this URL path just by joining the base folder path with the URL path
 * For example, if the request URL was `/Web/Screen/img102.jpg` and the base folder is located at  `C:\Abcd`, the desired file path would be `C:\Abcd\Web\Screen\img102.jpg`
-* This can be acheived
+* This can be achieved using

 ## Injecting form object into the template